 Unearned tuition and fees result from student prepayments of tuition, credential fee and graduation fees applicable to period covered beginning after the end of each fiscal year.
 The Corporation recognizes revenue over the period in which the related educational instructions are performed.
-As of December 31, 2022 and 2021, total unearned tuition is \$236,600 and \$239,125 unearned graduation fees and credential fees are \$39,496 and \$39,517.
+As of December 31, 2023 and 2022, total unearned tuition and fees were \$243,873 and \$276,096 respectively.